englekk/handbook-docs/FuseJS/06 - Local notifications.md

 How your notification is treated by the OS depends on the state of the app.
 If the app is `Interactive` then the notification does no appear but is instead delivered straight to your running app.
 If it is not interactive then the OS will create a notification based on the parameters you gave to the `later` or `not` functions. `Interactive` means that not only is your app in the `Foreground` but it is also not being obscured by other windows.
 One example of being in the `Foreground` and not `Interactive` is when you swipe the status-bar to open the 'Notification Center/Drawer'.

 You can try this with the example app above, hit the `Send notification in 4 seconds` button an open the 'Notification Center/Drawer'

-## That's all folks!

-And with that we have Local Notifications,